osadl/foss-policy-template/README.md

 This collection of explanations, templates and contract proposals was created in close collaboration with OSADL's General Counsel Dr. Till Jaeger and other legal professionals.
 However, the fact that legal professionals were involved in the preparation of the documents does not mean that any of the assessments or recommendations may be understood as individual legal advice that can only be given on a per-case basis by a lawyer.

 ## Licensing
-Copyright (c) 2019,2020 Open Source Automation Development Lab (OSADL) eG, <info@osadl.org>
+Copyright 2019, 2020 Open Source Automation Development Lab (OSADL) eG and contributors, <info@osadl.org>

-For author information see the separate files.

-Licensed under Creative Commons Attribution 4.0 International (CC-BY-4.0), https://creativecommons.org/licenses/by/4.0/
+Licensed under Creative Commons Attribution 4.0 International (CC-BY-4.0), [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
-Attribution: A project by the Open Source Automation Development Lab (OSADL) eG, [www.osadl.org/os-policy](https://www.osadl.org/os-policy)
+Attribution: A project by the Open Source Automation Development Lab (OSADL) eG. For further information about authors and contributors see the contribution history at [www.osadl.org/os-policy](https://www.osadl.org/os-policy)